corrode/corrode.github.io/content/blog/hardening-rust/index.md

 If your service is ever exploited, the attacker can only reach the files you explicitly allowed. [^below]

 [^below]: This approach would have prevented a [vulnerability in Meta's `below` crate](https://security.opensuse.org/2025/03/12/below-world-writable-log-dir.html), a tool for recording and displaying system data like hardware utilization and cgroup information on Linux.

+{% info(title="Landlock Is Deployment-Specific" icon="info") %}

+Landlock is Linux-only and requires kernel support.
+It landed in Linux 5.13, but older enterprise kernels, custom cloud images, or container hosts may not enable it.
+Check your actual deployment target.

+Also apply the sandbox only after you know which files your process needs.
+If your service executes helper binaries from `/usr/bin`, reads timezone data from `/usr/share/zoneinfo`, loads certificates, opens SQLite files, reads config from `/etc`, or writes uploads to `/var/data`, those paths must be allowed explicitly.
+On non-Linux targets, look for equivalent sandboxing mechanisms instead of copying this exact snippet.

+{% end %}

 ```rust
 use landlock::{